I’m sure that some of you may be wondering what exactly a mornay sauce is, and how it’s made.

 Depending on what kind of flavor profile you’re looking for, from mild to wild, any cheese that melts smoothly can be used to create this sauce.

 You can also use white cheddar cheese, for example.
-Personally, I like to use sharp white cheddar, especially for making macaroni and cheese, or for saucing steamed broccoli.
+Personally, I like to use sharp white cheddar, especially for making macaroni and cheese, or for saucing plain pressure cooked broccoli.
 Yum!

 Parmesan cheese would also work well, for a milder sauce with a touch of Italian flair.
 And a combo could be nice to create something entirely new.
 Go see what you have in the fridge, and let’s get started.